bangyen/EasyScript/README.md

 EasyScript is a simple language transpiled in Python.
 It is easy to use and to learn.

-I make this language **FOR FUN** so, don't say "Oh he is silly !
-His language will never be used", you'll be kind ;-) .
+I make this language **FOR FUN** so, don't say "Oh he is stupid !
+He thinks he'll create the new Python", you'll be kind ;-) .

 ![g951](https://user-images.githubusercontent.com/61330081/82749273-4ff8e680-9da8-11ea-9076-78a1a22df3b4.png)